 Time and duration: From September 2017 to December 2017

-My Role and responsibilities: In a team of three, I performed revelatory ethnographic research, identify essential problems and provide solutions in a strategic and innovative way.
+My Role and responsibilities: Product designer, User researcher and Strategist.
+In a team of three, I performed revelatory ethnographic research, identify essential problems and provided innovative solution.

 “As one of the major financial institutions, what service, app, or product could Chase create to help the unbanked to access all of the functionalities that we have on a daily basis from a bank?
 How can we build trust with customers who don’t usually trust financial institutions?”

 — Wilbert Gutierrez, the Vice President, User Experience Design Lead at JPMorgan Chase:

 17% of millennials in the US do not have access to a bank account.
 And even if they do, they choose not to have one.

 In 2017, roughly 17% of millennials in the U.S, were institution unbanked — they have neither a checking nor a savings accounts with a bank, credit union or savings & loan institution.

 Farro is a unique checking account that features smart bill payment and a built-in credit growth system to help users improve their financial capability over time.

 User Research — Desk Research and User Interview

 We conducted interviews with 8 unbanked millennials and 4 banked millennials in the Bronx and Bedford-Stuyvesant.
 All of these users were intercepted at check cashing services and pawn shops.